sofa-framework/SofaPython3/docs/sphinx/source/menu/SofaPlugin.rst

 It is possible to use Sofa in a Python3 command line, as long as the right modules are imported.
 The following code should cover most basic SOFA elements:

 .. code-block:: python

-	# to be able to create elements like a Node
-	import Sofa.Core
-	# to be able to create elements like an Object
+        # to be able to create sofa objects you need to first load the plugins that implement them.
+        # For simplicity you can load the plugin "SofaAllCommonComponents" that will load all most
+        # common sofa object.
         import SofaRuntime
         SofaRuntime.importPlugin("SofaAllCommonComponents")

+        # to create elements like Node or objects
+	import Sofa.Core

 Create your first SOFA scene using the SofaPython3 plugin: